Zeitsperre/PyConLT2024/slides.md

 <!-- -->

-* There's just too much data that we need to crunch:
+* There's just too much data that we need to crunch :
   - The data could be spread across servers globally
   - Local computing power is just not enough for the analysis

 * We need to run lots of specific workflows regularly

-* The user doesn't know how to write a Python script:
+* The user doesn't know how to write a Python script :
   - A biologist who uses `R` for their work
   - A city planner who just needs a range of estimates for future rainfall
   - Agronomist wondering about average growing conditions in 10 years